 I realize this is the smallest detail, but it has to be said.
 Rooms just aren’t complete without throw pillows.

-This isn’t really a design element, but the room won’t be complete without it.
+This isn’t really a design element, but the room won’t be finished without it.
 Much like the rest of the room, the closet was kind of a dumping ground.

 When we moved in, I put a bunch of my extra clothes in here.
 I went on a huge cleanout spree this summer and my clothes hoarding is since under control.
 All of my clothes now fit in the closet in my actual bedroom.
 (Seriously, I had stuff I hadn’t worn in years, what’s the point?!)